torvalds/linux/Documentation/vm/zswap.rst

 existing pages which are marked as same-value filled pages remain stored unchanged in zswap until they are either loaded or invalidated.

-A debugfs interface is provided for various statistic about pool size, number of pages stored, same-value filled pages and various counters for the reasons pages are rejected.
+A defs interface is provided for various statistic about pool size, number of pages stored, same-value filled pages and various counters for the reasons pages are rejected.